SquareDonut1/AIDA/README.md

 ## **Making Plugins**

-I would recommend using math.ex as an example, but heres mroe to help you out
+I would recommend using math.ex as an example, but heres more to help you out

 - **About the ex**: